HubertLegec/CRNN_Tensorflow/README.md

 Secondly you are supposed to convert your dataset into tensorflow records which can be done by
 ```
-python tools/write_text_features --dataset_dir path/to/your/dataset --save_dir path/to/tfrecords_dir
+python write_text_features -d path/to/your/dataset -d path/to/tfrecords_dir
 ```
-All your training image will be scaled into (32, 100, 3) the dataset will be divided into train, test, validation set and you can change the parameter to control the ratio of them.
+Each of the training images will be scaled into (32, 100, 3).
+The dataset will be divided into train, test, validation set according to provided files.

 #### Train model
-The whole training epoches are 40000 in my experiment.
+The whole training epochs are 40000 in my experiment.
 I trained the model with a batch size 32, initialized learning rate is 0.1 and decrease by multiply 0.1 every 10000 epochs.
 For more training parameters information you can check the global_configuration/config.py for details.
 To train your own model by

 ```
-python tools/train_shadownet.py --dataset_dir path/to/your/tfrecords
+python train.py --dataset_dir path/to/your/tfrecords
 ```
 You can also continue the training process from the snapshot by
 ```
-python tools/train_shadownet.py --dataset_dir path/to/your/tfrecords --weights_path path/to/your/last/checkpoint
+python train.py --dataset_dir path/to/your/tfrecords --weights_path path/to/your/last/checkpoint
 ```
 After several times of iteration you can check the log file in logs folder you are supposed to see the following contenent
 ![Training log](https://github.com/TJCVRS/CRNN_Tensorflow/blob/master/data/images/train_log.png)